 On June 24, 2009, the Company entered into a services agreement with TRC to provide various clinical development, operational and administrative services to the Company for a period of one year.
 Joshua A. Kazam, the Company's President and Chief Executive Officer and director, and Arie S. Belldegrun, who was appointed to serve as a member of the Company's Board of Directors on September 24, 2009, are each partners of TRC.
 David M. Tanen, who served as the Company's Secretary and director until his resignation from both positions on September 24, 2009, is also a partner of TRC.
-The terms of the Services Agreement were reviewed and approved by a special committee of the Company's Board of Directors consisting of independent directors.
+The terms of the services agreement were reviewed and approved by a special committee of the Company's Board of Directors consisting of independent directors.
 None of the members of the special committee has any interest in TRC or the services agreement.
 As compensation for the services contemplated by the services agreement, the Company will pay to TRC a monthly cash fee of \$65,000 and issued stock options to purchase up to an aggregate of 750,000 shares of the Company's common stock at a price per share equal to \$0.89, the closing sale price of the Company's common stock on June 24, 2009.
-The total estimated fair-value of the stock options is \$479,338.
-Twenty-five percent of the shares subject to the stock option vested immediately and the remaining 75% vest pursuant to the achievement of certain milestones relating to the clinical development of CD-NP.
-On occasion, some of the Company's expenses are paid by TRC.
-No interest is charged by TRC on any outstanding balance owed by the Company.
-For the years ended December 31, 2009 and 2008 and for the period from August 1, 2005 (inception) through December 31, 2009, total cash services and reimbursed expenses totaled \$482,840 \$0 and \$482,840, respectively.
-As of December 31, 2009 the Company has a payable to TRC of \$84,154.
+Twenty-five percent of the stock options vested immediately and the remaining 75% were scheduled to vest pursuant to the achievement of certain milestones relating to the clinical development of cenderitide.
+On January 3, 2011, the final block of stock options vested.
+Of the 750,000 original stock options issued, 535,172 stock options vested with a total fair value of \$353,976.
+On August 12, 2010, the special committee of the Company's Board of Directors consisting of independent directors approved an extension of the services agreement with TRC and the issuance of fully-vested and immediately-exercisable stock options to purchase 250,000 shares of the Company's common stock at an exercise price of \$0.38 per share, which had an estimated fair value of \$82,200 that was expensed on the date of grant.
+On occasion, some of the Company's expenses are paid b

 Prior to June 24, 2009, some of the Company's expenses were paid by Two River Group Holdings, LLC ("Two River"), a company owned by three of the Company's directors and founders.
 No interest is charged by Two River on any outstanding balance owed by the Company.
-For the years ended December 31, 2009 and 2008 and for the period from August 1, 2005 (inception) through December 31, 2009, reimbursable expenses totaled \$26,374, \$22,364 and \$153,238, respectively.
-In addition, during 2007 the Company paid \$70,245 to Two River for consulting and due diligence efforts performed by Two River employees related to the licensing of 2NTX-99 and were included in research and development expense in the statement of operations.
-As of December 31, 2009 the Company has no balance payable to Two River.
+For the years ended December 31, 2010 and 2009, and for the period from August 1, 2005 (inception) through December 31, 2010, reimbursable expenses totaled \$0, \$26,374 and \$153,238, respectively.
+As of December 31, 2010 and 2009 the Company has no balance payable to Two River.